 Meeting Conduct and Order of Business

 The board recognizes the value of public comment on educational issues and the importance of involving members of the public in its meetings.
-To permit fair and orderly expression of such comment, the board will provide a period toward the beginning of the meeting during which visitors may address the board.
-The board will also allow individuals to express an opinion prior to board action on agenda items that the board determines require or will benefit from public comment.
+In order to permit fair and orderly expression of public comment, the board will provide a period at the beginning of the meeting during which visitors may address the board on any topic within the scope of the board’s responsibility.
+The board may structure the public comment period, including determining the total time allotted for public comment and equally apportioning the minutes for each speaker.
+The board is not obligated to provide additional public comment time to accommodate everyone in attendance who wishes to speak.
+Any structure the board imposes will be content neutral.

 RCW 28A.330.020 Certain board elections, manner and vote required – Selection of personnel, manner